dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_example_dqm_map.rst

 This example solves the same map coloring problem of the :ref:`opt_example_kerberos_map` example to demonstrate the `Leap <https://cloud.dwavesys.com/leap/>`_ service's hybrid discrete quadratic model (:term:`DQM`) solver, which enables you to solve problems of arbitrary structure and size for variables with **discrete** values.

-See :ref:`map_kerberos` for a description of the map coloring :doc:`constraint satisfaction problem </concepts/csp>` (CSP).
+See the :ref:`opt_example_kerberos_map` section for a description of the map-coloring constraint satisfaction problem (:term:`CSP`).

-The :ref:`map_coloring` advanced example demonstrates lower-level coding of a similar problem, which gives the user more control over the solution procedure but requires the knowledge of some system parameters (e.g., knowing the maximum number of supported variables for the problem).
-Example :ref:`hybrid1` demonstrates the hybrid approach to problem solving in more detail by explicitly configuring the classical and quantum workflows.
+The example of the :ref:`qpu_example_mapcoloring` section demonstrates direct usage of the quantum computer.

 Example Requirements
 ====================